DorianGilca/Arduino-Heart-Rate-Monitor/README.md

 * SCL (Clock) -> Analog Pin A5
 * Powered via the 5V Arduino pin.

-## Software Implementation
+## Software Challenges
-The code is written in C++ using the Arduino IDE.
+The main challenge was the sensor's polling requirement.
+The MAX30100 requires continuous, high-frequency polling to detect the optical peaks of a heartbeat.
+Using standard blocking functions like `delay()` for the screen refresh would overflow the I2C buffer and freeze the sensor entirely.

-A critical aspect of the software design was avoiding blocking functions like `delay()`.
-Since the MAX30100 requires continuous polling at a very high frequency to detect the optical peaks of the heartbeat, using delays would overflow the I2C buffer and freeze the sensor.
-Instead, I implemented a non-blocking timer using the `millis()` function, allowing the sensor's `update()` loop to run continuously while updating the LCD display only once per second.
+To solve this, I wrote non-blocking timer logic using the `millis()` function.
+This allows the sensor's `update()` loop to run continuously in the background, while the LCD display is only triggered to update once per second.

 ## How to use
-1. Wire the components according to the provided schematic.
+1. Wire the components according to the I2C schematic.
-2. Install the `LiquidCrystal_I2C` and `MAX30100_PulseOximeter` libraries in your Arduino IDE.
+2. Install the `LiquidCrystal_I2C` and `MAX30100_PulseOximeter` libraries in the Arduino IDE.
 3. Flash the `.ino` code to the Arduino UNO.
-4. Place your finger firmly on the MAX30100 sensor and wait a few seconds for the initial BPM reading to calibrate and appear on the screen.
+4. Place your finger firmly on the MAX30100 sensor and wait a few seconds for the initial BPM reading to calibrate.